B3rndK/C64Neo6502/README.md

 ### Monitor
 I included a small machine code monitor at $c000 (sys 49152).

+## Sound
+There is no sound yet.

 ## Output
 DVI output is now implemented for C64 textmode.
 The design also supports hires and even multicolour (fli) support.
+No support for sprites or bitscrolling yet.
-It is using a "quirk mode" of 340x240 and may not run on every monitor.
-You can enforce using a 640x480 mode by changing a single line of code.
+The resolution used is a "quirk mode" of 340x240 and may not run on every display.
+You can enforce using a 640x480 mode by changing a single line of code in case you prefer more compatible timing.

 ## Input
 Keyboard input is currently handled by directly attaching a usb keyboard.
 There is currently no USB-hub support.